 Answer: Students are not allowed to use bed risers.

 30. Who should my student talk too if they want to switch to a new apartment because of apartment-mate concerns?

-31. How can parents contact the Office of Residence Life & Off-Campus Housing?
+31. How can parents contact the Office of Residence Life and Off-Campus Housing?

-Answer: Contact information for the Office of Residence Life & Off-Campus Housing can be found here on the MICA website.
-If you need immediate assistance and cannot reach your student's Residential Coordinator, please contact the Office of Residence Life & Off-Campus Housing at (410) 225-2398 or firstname.lastname@example.org.
+Answer: Contact information for the Office of Residence Life and Off-Campus Housing can be found here on the MICA website.
+If you need immediate assistance and cannot reach your student's residential coordinator, please contact the Office of Residence Life and Off-Campus Housing at 410-225-2398 or email@example.com.

 32. What should my student do if they have lost their apartment and mail keys?

-Answer: For your students safety and the safety of their apartment-mates, students should email email@example.com to notify our office that they have lost their apartment and/or mail keys.
-Please encourage your student to never leave their apartment door unlocked to avoid a lockout or lock-change charge.
-The cost to replace your student's apartment key is $200.00 and the cost to replace your student's mail key is $25.00.
+Answer: For your students safety and the safety of their apartment-mates, students should email firstname.lastname@example.org to notify our office that they have lost their apartment or mail keys.
+Please encourage your student to never leave their apartment door unlocked to avoid a lockout or to avoid the charge for lost keys.
+The cost to replace your student's apartment key is $200 and the cost to replace your student's mail key is $25.
 Additional information on our key policy can be found here on the MICA website.